 Listen with the intent of listening, not responding.
 This means focusing on active listening skills.
 These skills will be essential for you in your next job — even more so than your coding skills.

-Once you are done, it's time for your pair to do the same thing!
-End the remote sharing session.
-It's time for your pair to host.
-Follow the same steps to host a session as your pair just did.
+Once you are done, it's time for the next person to do the same thing!
+End the remote sharing session, so the next person can host.
+Follow the same steps to host a session listed earlier in this lesson.
+Move onto the next lesson once everyone in your group has hosted once.

 This time, you'll answer the following questions.
 Once again, you don't need to answer every single question — we've added a few extra if there are a few you'd prefer not to answer.

-Note: We've included more questions below for a group of three.
-Remember, each person (whether that's two or three people) should get a chance to host a live-sharing session on VS Code.
+We've included more questions below for a group of three.
+Remember, each person (whether that's two, four, or more people) should get a chance to host a live-sharing session on VS Code.
 If you are pair programming (only two people), you can skip the questions below.

 By this point, you and your pair should have both successfully hosted a VS Code Live Share session.
 If you have any technical difficulties, first reach out to members your dev team and then reach out to your instructors.

 We're almost ready to start coding!
-In the next lesson, you'll start learning about Git and the terminal, plus practice sharing your screen.
+In the next lesson, you'll start learning about Git and the terminal.
+If you are an online student, you will also practice sharing your screen.